Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “What?
 Shitty?
 Yeah.”
 I shrugged.
 “I deal with it.
 And I move on.”

 His eyes burned into mine.
 “Then we have to be careful.
 If we’re going to play the sex-symbol card in the marketing, it has to stay honest.
 It has to stay yours.
-And if anything—anything—makes you uncomfortable, or feel used, or unsafe… I want you to tell me.
-You wanted to take Henry Mac to task yesterday?
+And if anything makes you uncomfortable, or feel used, or unsafe… I want you to tell me.
+If you wanted to take Henry Mac to task yesterday?
 I’d have backed you.
 Implicitly.”

 “I really appreciate that,” I said.
-“But I can handle more than Henry can dish out.”
+“But I can handle more than a man like Henry can dish out.
+You know that.”

 “True.”

 “It also doesn’t make me feel any better that you’ve been dealing with it all on your own.
-You don’t have to—at least not anymore,” he added, voice steady, certain.
+You don’t have to.
+At least not anymore,” he added, voice steady, certain.
 “Not while I’m around.
-Which—just so we’re clear—I plan to be.”
+And so we’re clear.
+I plan to be.”

 “Okay.
 Thank you, Liam,” I managed, forcing casual into my tone while battling every filthy fantasy flashing through my brain.
 “Now let’s get back to the song.”